 - People who want intensity and speed

-- Milk drinks (lattes, cappuccinos)
+- Milk drinks like lattes, cappuccinos

 - Anyone who likes dialling in and improving over time